 One of the major advantages of such a data storage layer is that it helps us quickly perform selective data transformations like query stats and product stats on selective event types (click/cart/order).

 We perform all data transformation tasks on standalone spark or spark on Kubernetes, depending on the use case.

 Real-time data is powered by a feature store kept in sync by the analytics pipeline or catalog ingestion pipeline, depending on the data source.

 Model training components are responsible for generating the model artifact.
 These components use TensorFlow/PyTorch/Theano/Spark ML libraries based on the model.

-Automated tuning of machine learning model’s hyperparameters and neural architecture search is an important task for building models at scale.
+Automated tuning of machine learning models’ hyperparameters and neural architecture search is important for building models at scale.
 We use Katib experiments to perform hyperparameter tuning of most of the models at Unbxd.
 Following is an example of a personalization Katib experiment:

-Model deploy components are responsible for pushing batch prediction output to sink databases or model serving components built using KFServing.
-KFServing gives us the ability to roll out models using various APIs available for different ML platforms (TensorFlow, XGBoost, SK-learn, etc.)
+Model deploy components push batch prediction output to sink databases or model serving components built using KFServing.
+KFServing allows us to roll out models using various APIs available for different ML platforms (TensorFlow, XGBoost, SK-learn, etc.).

 Kubeflow Pipelines support automatic artifact and lineage tracking powered by ML Metadata.
-ML Pipelines usually involve various types of artifacts like models, data statistics, model evaluation metrics, etc.
+ML Pipelines usually involve various artifacts like models, data statistics, model evaluation metrics, etc.

 Artifact lineage tracking helps us answer some basic questions regarding any model artifact like: